-One of the other main focuses of this article is to study the following predicted by Watkins. \begin{Conjecture}[Watkins] Let $E/\Q$ be any elliptic curve and $m_E$ be the modular degree.
-Then, In other words, $\mathrm{rank}_{\Z}(E(\Q))\leq \nu_2(m_E)$. \end{Conjecture} It is not known whether the rank of elliptic curves are uniformly bounded, \footnote{ In 2006, Noam Elkies discovered an elliptic curve with a rank of at least $28$,
+Another main focus of this article is to examine the following prediction by Watkins. \begin{Conjecture}[Watkins] Let $E/\Q$ be any elliptic curve and $m_E$ be the modular degree.
+Then, In other words, $\mathrm{rank}_{\Z}(E(\Q))\leq \nu_2(m_E)$. \end{Conjecture} It is not known whether the rank of elliptic curves is uniformly bounded, \footnote{ In 2006, Noam Elkies discovered an elliptic curve with a rank of at least $28$,

 At present, this is the highest known rank.
 For further information, please refer to \href{https://web.math.pmf.unizg.hr/~duje/tors/rankhist.html}{A. Dujella.
 History of elliptic curves rank records.
 2015.} } therefore the conjecture suggests that $\nu_2(m_E)$ could be as large as possible.
 This is indeed confirmed by Dummigan-Krishnamoorthy \cite{DK13}, since $\omega(N_E)-3$ is unbounded.